ChrstphrHll/npc_gen/students/Meira Nuvian.md

   int: 11
   str: 7
   wis: 9
-track: Assault
-trait: I like to squeeze into small places where no one else can get to me.
-trait1: Well-bred
-trait2: Disconcerting
 year: 3
+guild: Burk
+partyID: 5
 ---
 # Meira Nuvian
 ---
 ### Description
 - 3rd year Half-Elf Ranger in Burk
-- straight lighter blonde hair that's put back in a long pony tail, Gray eyes, and Dark Tan skin
+- straight lighter blonde hair that's put back in a long pony tail, Pale Gray eyes, and Dark Tan skin
 - Is Well-bred and Disconcerting, and has Compassion as their ideal

 ### Organizations